rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenShawarma.rst

    you have the time)
 3. When ready to cook, heat grill to medium high.
-Put the chicken onto the skewers, oil the grill and cook away - turning often until between 175 & 180 degrees, then remove and serve with the white garlic sauce.
+Put the chicken onto the skewers, oil the grill and cook away - turning often until between 175 & 180F, then remove and serve with the white garlic sauce.